tandasat/HyperPlatform/.github/ISSUE_TEMPLATE.md

 - Anything else:

 (Please describe.
-This may or may not include an impact/importance of the issue, proposed fix and anthing you may think useful for fixing the issue)
+This section may or may not include related log files, crash dump files, impact/importance of the issue, proposed fix and anything you may think useful for fixing the issue)